PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 * changing the Starting Territory and the Whip
 * making Volatile Pieces immune to Capture, at least for 1 Turn after switching sides
 * changing how Volatile Pieces are chosen
-* re-adding Four Winds special interaction: If a Turncoat or Supporter is on the Xiang Dynasty side of a River, it does not switch sides from an Enemy Supporter landing diagonally Adjacent to it.
+* re-adding Four Winds special interaction: If a Volatile Piece or Supporter is on the Xiang Dynasty side of a River, it does not switch sides from an Enemy Supporter landing diagonally Adjacent to it.
 The Square the Supporter lands on would need to be orthogonally Adjacent for the effect to occur.
 * removing Imprisonment
 * strengthening the Chairman